truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/InstallNetdataApp.md

 {{< trueimage src="/images/SCALE/Apps/InstallNetdataScreen.png" alt="Install Netdata Screen" id="Install Netdata Screen" >}}

-Application configuration settings are presented in several sections, each explained in [Understanding Netdata Settings](#understanding-netdata-settings) below.
+Application configuration settings presented in several sections, are explained in [Understanding Netdata Settings](#understanding-netdata-settings) below.
 To find specific fields click in the **Search Input Fields** search field, scroll down to a particular section or click on the section heading on the navigation area in the upper-right corner.

 Accept the default values in **Application Name** and **Version**.